+We analyzed fundamental characteristics of transaction network by using Japanese 800,000 firms' data.
 We found hierarchical structure and negative degree correlation in firms' transaction network.
 The network consists of 800,000 Japanese firms.
-We also summarize other features of the network and discuss why studying network structure is important.
+We also summarize other features as to network and discuss why studying network structure is important.
 We also found scale free distribution in undirected network.